jamescherti/minimal-emacs.d/README.md

 1. **Performance Improvements:**
    - Increases the amount read from processes in a single chunk.
-   - Customizes `file-name-handler-alist` for improved startup time and package load time.
+   - Customizes `file-name-handler-alist` for improved startup time and package load time (Special thanks to the Doom Emacs developers; This function have been inspired by their project and will contribute to improving vanilla Emacs configurations.)
    - Reduces rendering workload by not rendering cursors or regions in non-focused windows.
    - Disables warnings from the legacy advice API and suppresses warnings about aliased variables.
    - Avoids unnecessary excessive UI updates.